-The Healthcare-Associated Infection (HAI) measures show how often patients in a particular hospital contract certain infections during the course of their medical treatment, when compared to like hospitals.
+The healthcare-associated infection (HAI) measures show how often patients in a particular hospital contract certain infections during the course of their medical treatment, when compared to like hospitals.
 These infections can often be prevented when healthcare facilities follow guidelines for safe care.
-To receive payment from CMS, hospitals are required to report data about some infections to the Centers for Disease Control and Prevention’s (CDC’s)- Opens in a new window National Healthcare Safety Network (NHSN)- Opens in a new window.
-Information for CMS reporting is currently collected through NHSN about central line-associated bloodstream infections, catheter-associated urinary tract infections, surgical site infections, MRSA Bacteremia and C.difficile LabID Events.
+To receive payment from CMS, hospitals are required to report data about some infections to the Centers for Disease Control and Prevention’s (CDC’s) National Healthcare Safety Network (NHSN)- Opens in a new window.
+Information for CMS reporting is currently collected through NHSN about central line-associated bloodstream infections, catheter-associated urinary tract infections, surgical site infections, MRSA Bacteremia and C.difficile Laboratory-identified Events.
 Future reporting will include healthcare worker influenza vaccination coverage and more.
 The public reporting of these data is part of a movement by the Department of Health and Human Services to make healthcare safer.

 Where the information comes from